 - Using Instagram shoppable posts

-- Starting a YouTube channel and running ads
+- Starting a YouTube channel or other social media account and running ads

 - Adding Google AdSense to an active blog